James Blundell (physician): Early years

 James Blundell was born in London.
-His father's name was Major Blundell and mother was Sarah Ann Haighton.
+His father's name was Major Blundell and his mother was Sarah Ann Haighton.
 Major owned a company called Major Blundell and Co.
 Haberdashers, and Drapers in London.

 Like his uncle, who had developed several instruments still used today for the delivery of babies, James specialized in the field of obstetrics.
 Later he graduated from the University of Edinburgh Medical School with his MD in 1813.
 A year later he began his career in London by lecturing on midwifery and physiology.

 By 1818, he succeeded his uncle and became the lecturer on both subjects at Guy's Hospital where his classes on obstetrics and the diseases of women were reported to be the largest in London.

 Blood transfusion work

 In 1818, Blundell proposed that a blood transfusion would be appropriate to treat severe postpartum hemorrhage.
-He had seen many of his patients dying in childbirth, and determined to develop a remedy.
+He had seen many of his patients dying in childbirth, and was determined to develop a remedy.
 However, he was also familiar with the work of Leacock in Edinburgh, who said that the transfer of blood from one species would be harmful to another.
 Therefore, Blundell conducted a series of experiments using animals, and observed that as long as the blood was transfused quickly, a transfusion would be successful with a syringe even after it had been collected in a container.
 He also discovered the importance of letting all the air out of a syringe prior to the transfusion.

-Blundell performed the first successful human to human transfusion in 1818.
+Blundell performed the first successful human-to-human transfusion in 1818.
 In 1829, he reported this transfusion in an article in the medical journal Lancet.
-Dr. Blundell extracted four ounces of blood from the arm of the patient's husband using a syringe, and successfully transfused it into the patient.
+In another human-to-human transmission in 1825, Dr. Blundell extracted four ounces of blood from the arm of the patient's husband using a syringe, and successfully transfused it into the patient.
 Over the course of five years, he conducted ten documented blood transfusions, five of which were beneficial to the patients, and published these results.
-During his life he also devised many instruments for the transfusion of blood, many of which are still in use today.
+During his life, he also devised many instruments for the transfusion of blood, many of which are still in use today.

 He became the author of Researches Physiological and Pathological in 1824 and wrote two papers on abdominal surgery and blood transfusion, both edited by S. Ashwell.
-Later publications include Principles and Practice of Obstetricy in 1834 and Observations on some of the More Important Diseases of Women in 1837.
+Later publications include Principles and Practice of Obstetrics in 1834 and Observations on some of the More Important Diseases of Women in 1837.
 In using the uterine sound for diagnostic purposes, he was considered more advanced than other obstetricians of the day.